Sep 1.jpg

 Description automatically generated

 In 1620 the “Pilgrim Fathers” named Boston Massachusettes after Boston in Lincolnshire, England.
 Martins Bank opened its Boston Branch for business on Thursday 9 June 1966.
+Advertisements similar to the one shown below (right) appear in the local press.
 In common with most of martins Bank’s new Branches and rebuilds at this time, the opening is mentioned prominently in the local press, which at that time was the Boston Standard.
 We were saddened to hear that in the floods of early 2014, much of the Standard’s Archive was destroyed.

 In Service: 9 June 1966 until December 1992